build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 ```

-Rekognition will analyze our image and return a response containing a list of labels and the level of confidence for each label.
+Amazon Rekognition will analyze our image and return a response containing a list of labels and the level of confidence for each label.
 Labels for more common objects will also have a list of instances with the location where that object is located in the image.

 **Sample Response**